-In 2011, about 2.5 million service robots for personal and domestic use were sold, 15% more than in 2010.
-The value of sales increased by 19% to US$636 million.
+In 2012, about 3 million service robots for personal and domestic use were sold, 20% more than in 2011.
+The value of sales increased to US$1.2 billion.

 Service robots for personal and domestic use are recorded separately, as their unit value is generally only a fraction of that of many types of service robots for professional use.
 They are also produced for a mass market with completely different pricing and marketing channels.

 So far, service robots for personal and domestic use are mainly in the areas of domestic (household) robots, which include vacuum and floor cleaning, lawn-mowing robots, and entertainment and leisure robots, including toy robots, hobby systems, education and research.

 Handicap assistance robots have not taken off to the anticipated degree in the past few years.
 In 2012, 159 robots were sold, up from 156 in 2011.
 This is still quite a low number but the prospects are promising.
 A lot of national research projects in many countries concentrate on this huge future market for service robots.
 In contrast to the household and entertainment robots, these robots are high-tech products.

 The market of robots for personal transportation could not be surveyed sufficiently because the available information was very poor.
 However, this market as well as home security and surveillance robots will gain importance in the future.

 In 2012, it was estimated that 1.96 million domestic robots, including all types, were sold.
 The actual number might, however, be significantly higher, as the IFR survey is far from having full coverage in this domain.
 The value was about US$ 697 million.
 Compared to 2011 this represents an increase of 53%.